-where $|\mathcal{S}|$ is the number of folding instances.
-Evidently, when $K_{\mathrm{SL}} = 0$, the sufficient condition on $\mathrm{OF}$ established in Proposition 1 is better than the $\mathrm{OF}$ requirement in \cite{Fourier-Prony}.
-The advantage of Proposition 1 might be attributed to the availability of the 1-bit folding information in our setup.
+where $|\mathcal{S}|$ denotes the number of folding instances.
+Evidently, when $K_{\mathrm{SL}} = 0$, the sufficient condition for the $\mathrm{OF}$ established in Proposition 1 is better than the $\mathrm{OF}$ requirement in \cite{Fourier-Prony}.
+The advantage of Proposition 1 might be attributed to the availability of 1-bit folding information in our setup.

-Finally, there exists a line of work \cite{Florescu:2022,Florescu:2022b,Geethu:2025} which uses time-domain thresholding to unfold the output produced by generalized modulo sampling models.
-Unlike the DFT-based recovery methods, thresholding is done in the time domain so spectral leakage is not an issue.
+Finally, there exists a line of work \cite{Florescu:2022,Florescu:2022b,Geethu:2025} that uses time-domain thresholding to unfold the output produced by generalized modulo sampling models.
+Unlike DFT-based recovery methods, thresholding is performed in the time domain; therefore, spectral leakage is not an issue.
 Moreover, thresholding-based techniques have established recovery guarantees \cite{Florescu:2022,Florescu:2022b}.
-However, the sequential estimation of the folding parameters requires that the folding times are well-separated in the time domain.
-Such separation cannot be guaranteed under ideal modulo sampling with zero hysteresis as demonstrated in \cite[Lemma 1]{Florescu:2022b}.
+However, the sequential estimation of the folding parameters requires that the folding times be well-separated in the time domain.
+Such a separation cannot be guaranteed under ideal modulo sampling with zero hysteresis as demonstrated in \cite[Lemma 1]{Florescu:2022b}.
 Moreover, the MSE bound established in \cite[Proposition 1]{Florescu:2022b} is inversely proportional to the hysteresis $h$.
-Under ideal modulo nonlinearities, this $h$ goes to zero and so the MSE under the thresholding-based recovery becomes unbounded.
+Under ideal modulo nonlinearities, this $h$ goes to zero, and thus the MSE under the thresholding-based recovery becomes unbounded.